RockyMounts SwitchHitter Review

 Value

-We feel that the price of the SwitchHitter is in line with comparable models and represents a good value.
-The lack of locks adds on some additional cost, but it does come with a Boost adapter.
+We feel that the price of the SwitchHitter aligns with comparable models and represents a good value.
+The lack of locks adds some additional cost, but the rack does include a Boost adapter.

 Conclusion

-The Kuat Trio was once the only option for a fork mount rack with the capability of handling through axle equipped bikes.
+The Kuat Trio was once the only option for a fork mount rack with the capability of handling through axle-equipped bikes.
 That is no longer the case, with the RockyMounts SwitchHitter in the mix.
-The SwitchHitter was narrowly outscored by the Trio in testing, but it is a solid, versatile rack that we have no problem recommending to a friend.
+The SwitchHitter was narrowly outscored by the Trio in testing, but it is a solid, versatile rack that we have no problem recommending to our friends.